open-component-model/ocm-spec/doc/appendix/E/helmChart.md

 # `helmChart` &#8212; Kubernetes Helm Chart

-A Kubernetes installation resource representing a Helm chart, either stored as OCI artefact or as tar blob.
+A Kubernetes installation resource representing a Helm chart, either stored as OCI artifact or as tar blob.

 ## Format Variants

 So far, two technical representations are supported:

-- *OCI Artefact*
+- *OCI Artifact*

-  If stored as OCI artefact, the access type MUST either be `ociArtefact` or the [OCI artefact blob format](ociArtefact.md#format-variants) must be used with an appropriate media type.
+  If stored as OCI artifact, the access type MUST either be `ociArtifact` or the [OCI artifact blob format](ociArtifact.md#format-variants) must be used with an appropriate media type.

 - *Helm Tar Archive*